Support for Partners

 How Postpartum Depression Affects Partners

 Postpartum depression is a condition that affects everyone close to the person who is suffering.
-For husbands, spouses or partners it can be extremely difficult to see their partner struggling with postpartum depression.
-It may be shocking and confusing, and create feelings of helplessness.
+For husbands, spouses or partners, it can be extremely difficult to see their partner struggling with postpartum depression.
+It may be shocking and confusing and create feelings of helplessness.
 This is a natural reaction when the mental and emotional well-being of your loved one is at stake.

 Because postpartum depression causes withdrawal, it can cause the woman’s significant other to feel rejected, hurt and more stressed.
 The entire dynamic between the couple shifts.
 Without proper communication, many husbands or partners feel they don’t have the support they need.
-Additionally, they may think they can’t provide support to their partner, amplifying the feelings of uncertainty and helplessness.
+Additionally, they may think they can’t support their partner, amplifying feelings of uncertainty and helplessness.

 Postpartum Depression Support for Partners

 There is no way to know how long a woman’s postpartum depression symptoms will last.
 This is why it is critical for husbands, spouses or partners to seek their own support as soon as possible.
-Support and other resources provide them with an outlet through which to better understand postpartum depression and seek help for their own struggles during this time.
+Support and other resources provide them with an outlet through which to understand postpartum depression better and seek help for their own struggles during this time.

 Postpartum Depression Education for Partners

-If your wife or partner has been diagnosed with postpartum depression, it is vital to educate yourself about the condition.
-By learning about its causes, symptoms and treatment options you will better understand what is happening and why.
+If your wife or partner has been diagnosed with postpartum depression, educating yourself about the condition is vital.
+By learning about its causes, symptoms, and treatment options, you will better understand what is happening and why.

 The Importance of Providing Support